 We primarily sell our Bitcoin mining machines to customers in the PRC.
 In 2017, 2018 and the nine months ended September 30, 2019, revenue from customers in the PRC accounted for 91.5%, 76.1% and 79.8%, respectively, of our total revenue.
 If there is any adverse development in the regulatory environment concerning Bitcoin mining or AI application in the PRC, our business, financial condition and results of operations will be materially and adversely affected and we will need to further strengthen our efforts in expanding our international sales.
+For example, pursuant to the Announcement on Requesting Public Comments on the Guidance Catalog for Industrial Structure Adjustment (2019 version, draft for comments), or the 2019 Draft NDRC Catalog, released by the National Development and Reform Commission of the PRC, or the NDRC, on April 8, 2019, cryptocurrency mining is classified as an eliminated industry along with industries such as steel manufacturing and coal mining.
+If the 2019 Draft NDRC Catalog is enacted as proposed, market entities will not be allowed to invest in or enter into the cryptocurrency mining business.
+If any entity refuses to eliminate such business on a timely basis, it may be ordered by the relevant government authorities to suspend production or close down.
+However, the 2019 Draft NDRC Catalog was released for consultation purposes, and there is uncertainty with respect to its actual content, the adoption timeline or the effective date of final rules and its implementation details.
 There is no assurance that we will be able to effectively respond to any changes in PRC industrial policies as well as their implementation and interpretation.
 To the extent we are not able to generate sufficient sales from overseas markets to offset any decrease in demand from our PRC customers, our business and results of operations will be negatively impacted.
 In particular, if the PRC government completely bans the mining, possession and use of Bitcoin, we will not be able to sell our products in the PRC, and we may not be able to generate sufficient sales overseas to make up for such loss of business in the PRC.